hotsum92/cheatsheet-parallel/readme.md

 ```
 Arguments passed to commands through parallel are expanded by the shell twice:
 once in the invocation of parallel, and once when parallel runs your command. -q prevents the second shell expansion.
+This example need -1 because of the space in 'print "@ARGV\n"'

 ### delay